Find a Center of Excellence in Screening

 Questions to ask a local screening center

-If you do not live hear a Center of Excellence, here are some questions to ask your local screening center to determine if they are screening responsibly:
+If you do not live near a Center of Excellence, here are some questions to ask your local screening center to determine if they are screening responsibly:

 1. What test do you use to screen for lung cancer?
 The test should be a LDCT scan, which means that the radiation amount is much lower than in a regular CT scan.

 2. Who will interpret the scan?
 LDCT scans can be more challenging to read than regular CT scans.
-It is best for a radiologist with experience reading and reporting LDCT scans of the chest to be the one to interpret your scan.
+It is best for a radiologist with experience reading and reporting LDCT scans of the chest to interpret your scan.

 3. What guidelines will be used if something is found?
 Several professional organizations have developed clinical guidelines specifically for lung cancer screening and your center should consistently follow one of them.